rajvardhan-jain/rajvardhanjain_VSD_Tapeout-program-Week-1/Day 1.md

+# ▸ Introduction to Verilog RTL Design and sysnthesis

-# L1: Introduction to iverilog Design and Testbench
+## L1: Introduction to iverilog Design and Testbench

 ### ▸Simulator: